uviclibraries/html-css/act-3.md

       color: blue;
  }
 ```

-- In the example above, we are telling browsers to do the following: make all our `h1` headings underlined, 25 pixel font size, and blue in colour.
+In the example above, we are telling browsers to do the following: make all our `h1` headings underlined, 25 pixel font size, and blue in colour.

+That's some of the CSS basics covered, so let's get tinkering...

 ## Choose your own CSS quest!